-- To contact you as needed concerning your registration, the course, and the related events or options for which you are registered.
+- To contact you as needed concerning your account, program registration, and the related events or options for which you are registered.

 - To provide your name, email address, city/state/country, and phone number if necessary, to the course or program coordinator or facilitator for educational management, and to individuals or entities responsible for responding to special requests.

 - If registered for a virtual course, to provide full contact information to the technical coordinator for potential emergency use.